Create a Positive Reaction: Exploring a Career in Chemistry

 Click Here So We Can Help You!

-As you go through the process of selecting a college, find a school with a chemistry major that graduates students who go on to successful careers in their field.
+As you go through the process of selecting a college, find a school with a chemistry program that boasts successful alumni.
 Ask about the technology available in campus labs.
 Is it up-to-date with what professional chemists are using today?
 By working with professional-grade technology in your studies, you’ll be better equipped to hit the ground running for a future career.

 Schools to Consider

 To enter fields related to chemistry, students must at minimum earn a bachelor’s degree.
-These UNCF-member schools offer programs in chemistry:
+These high-ranking UNCF-member schools (and others) offer programs in chemistry:

 Professional Organizations

 There are also many professional chemistry organizations that can provide more insight into some of the specializations in this discipline.
-A sample list includes:
+These organizations include:

 Scholarships Available